Brenda Council

-Brenda J. Council (born 1953 or 1954) is a politician and a disbarred labor lawyer from North Omaha, Nebraska.
+Brenda J. Council (born 1955) is a politician and a disbarred labor lawyer from North Omaha, Nebraska.
 She represented the 11th District in the Nebraska State Legislature from 2009 to 2013, succeeding longtime state senator Ernie Chambers, who was term-limited.
-She lost her 2012 reelection bid to Chambers, who was able to run for the seat again after sitting out one term.
-The same year, she pleaded guilty to misuse of campaign funds, for which she was disbarred in 2014.
+In 2012, Council lost a reelection bid to her former opponent, who was able to run for the seat again after sitting out one term.
+The same year, Council pleaded guilty to misuse of campaign funds.
+She was disbarred in 2014.

-Political career
+Career

+Council started her legal career in 1977 with the National Labor Relations Board in Kansas City.
+In 1980, she returned to Omaha to work for Union Pacific Railroad's legal department.
+Council joined the Kutak Rock Law Firm in 1998 and Polk, Waldman, Wickman & Council in 2002.

 Council has served on the Omaha School Board and the Omaha City Council, and ran for mayor in 1994 and 1997, losing both elections by slim margins.
 She was formerly western regional president of the National Caucus of Black School Board Members.
 She was featured three times in Ebony Magazine due to her prominence as an Omaha leader, and was a permanent roundtable member of the Omaha KETV television Sunday morning talk show, Kaleidoscope.

 In February 2008, Council filed to run for the seat in the Nebraska State Legislature being vacated by Senator Ernie Chambers, who had been a state senator for 38 years but was barred from seeking reelection due to a new term limits law.
 In November 2008, she was elected to the Nebraska Legislature.
 Council ran for reelection in 2012 but lost to Chambers, who was able to run for the legislature again after sitting out one four-year term.

 Personal life

-Council was born in Omaha, attended Omaha Central High School and the University of Nebraska-Lincoln (class of 1974).
-She received a J.D. degree from Creighton University School of Law in 1977.
+Council attended Omaha Central High School, then the University of Nebraska–Lincoln, graduating in 1974.
+She received a Juris Doctor degree from Creighton University School of Law in 1977.
 She is married to Otha Kenneth Council.